 CAE is a big step forward.
 Providing intelligence between the session, the endpoint, the connected application, and the administrator in way which far more logically aligns with a Zero Trust mentality.
 It marks the beginning of a new era for Azure AD aligned applications in my mind.
 It’s significant.

 Stay tuned for more feedback on how it operates in practice, how it scales to other applications, and when it dips out of preview.
 In the meantime I’d encourage you to have a read of the supporting documentation and a play in your own environments.
-If you have questions I can help with, don’t hesitate to get in touch via the comments below, or find me on Twitter.
+If you have questions I can help with, don’t hesitate to get in touch with me on Twitter.